jonigl/mcp-client-for-ollama/README.md

 - 🔌 **Plug-and-Play**: Works immediately with standard MCP-compliant tool servers
 - 🔔 **Update Notifications**: Automatically detects when a new version is available
 - 🖥️ **Modern CLI with Typer**: Grouped options, shell autocompletion, and improved help output
+- ⏹️ **Abort Generation**: You can abort model generation at any time by pressing 'a' during response streaming

 ## Requirements